lucasmoura/deep_learning_blog/content/posts/automatic-star-rating-for-movie-reviews-part-3.md

 for text classification.
 I have confidence that I will have better judgement on my next NLP task and also be faster to implement new solutions.

+*(If you want to better understand how I implemented the models and how I generated the results presented in this article, please take a look at the [Github](https://github.com/lucasmoura/movie_critic_stars) page for this project.)*

 ## Bibliography

 * [1](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) Dropout: A Simple Way to Prevent Neural Networks from Overfitting